Can Yeğinsu: Legal and academic career

-Yeğinsu was called to the Bar at Inner Temple in 2007, where he received a Princess Royal Scholarship.
+In 2007, Yeğinsu was called to the Bar at Inner Temple, where he received a Princess Royal Scholarship.
 After a short period of working at the Permanent Mission of Turkey to the United Nations, he undertook pupillage and started legal practice in 2009 from 4 New Square Chambers in Lincoln's Inn, a commercial set of chambers headed by Sue Carr, Baroness Carr of Walton-on-the-Hill.
 In 2022, he moved his practice to 3 Verulam Buildings in Gray's Inn.

-Prof. Can Yeğinsu (left) with Canadian foreign minister Mélanie Joly, Nobel Peace Laureate Maria Ressa, and Costa Rican foreign minister Arnoldo André Tinoco at the United Nations in New York in 2024.
+Yeğinsu (left) with Canadian foreign minister Mélanie Joly, Nobel Peace Laureate Maria Ressa, and Costa Rican foreign minister Arnoldo André Tinoco at the United Nations in New York in 2024.

 Yeğinsu has appeared as counsel before all levels of the English Courts.
 In 2010, he became the first barrister of Turkish origin to appear before the UK Supreme Court, and has since appeared in that court as well as in matters before the Court of Appeal (England and Wales), the European Court of Human Rights, the Inter-American Court of Human Rights, the ECOWAS Court, as well as before various United Nations bodies and international arbitral bodies.

 As a barrister, Yeğinsu has acted for multinational corporations, financial services companies and UN states, as well as media companies, international organizations, non-governmental organizations, and individuals (including human rights defenders and journalists).
 High-profile clients include the Wikimedia Foundation, Nobel Peace Laureate Maria Ressa, the broadcaster Radio Free Europe/Radio Liberty, the UN High Commissioner for Human Rights, and the Egyptian human rights activist Alaa Abd El-Fattah.
 He is recognised and has won a number of awards for his work in international arbitration and international law.

 As an academic, Yeğinsu teaches courses in international investment law and ICSID arbitration at Georgetown University Law Center, as well as a course on human rights and international arbitration with European Court of Human Rights President Róbert Ragnar Spanó.
 At Columbia Law School, he teaches international human rights law, is a senior fellow of the law school's Human Rights Institute, is a Fellow of the law school's International Claims and Reparations Project, and serves as an expert at Columbia University's Global Freedom of Expression.
 Yeğinsu is also a long-standing member of the law faculty at Koç University in Istanbul where he teaches public international law, and is a fellow at the Lauterpacht Centre for International Law at University of Cambridge.